Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Iowa and its opponents have combined for 43.5 points -- this matchup's over/under -- just twice this season.
+- Iowa and its opponents have combined to put up more than 43 points in three of six games this season.

-- Purdue's games have gone over 43.5 points in two opportunities this season.
+- Purdue and its opponents have combined to score more than 43 points in two games this season.

-- Saturday's total is 11.6 points lower than the two team's combined 55.1 points per game average.
+- The two teams combine to score 55.1 points per game, 12.1 more than the over/under in this contest.

-- The 28.4 combined points per game that these two squads have allowed this season are 15.1 fewer than the 43.5 over/under in this contest.
+- The 28.4 combined points per game that these two squads have allowed this season are 14.6 fewer than the 43 total in this contest.

-- The Hawkeyes and their opponents have scored an average of 46.5 points per game in 2021, three more than Saturday's total.
+- Hawkeyes games this season feature an average total of 46.5 points, a number 3.5 points higher than Saturday's over/under.

-- The 56.1 PPG average total in Boilermakers games this season is 12.6 points more than this game's over/under.
+- The 43-point total for this game is 13.1 points below the 56.1 points per game average total in Boilermakers games this season.

 Iowa Stats and Trends